flancia-coop/doc.anagora.org/iso-a-nice-team-wiki.md

 https://www.getoutline.com/

+Ask Pete kaminski@istori.com for an invite to his test instance started 2024-10-26.

 Looks pretty nice, actually.
 They don't market themselves well, and their 30-day trial is difficult to set up (you need a business account on Google or Microsoft, or you can set up a Slack instance and sneak in that way).
 But that's a one-time setup thing.
 (After 30 days, workspaces go read-only but export still works.)

 Open source and self-hostable, which is nice.